Linear algebra basics

 Conjugate gradients

 1. Randomized Preconditioners for Conjugate Gradient Methods.
-[20 points]
+(20 points)

 Linear least squares

 In this task, we explore the use of some randomization methods for solving overdetermined least-squares problems, focusing on conjugate gradient methods.
-Let A \in \mathbb{R}^{m \times n} be a matrix (we assume that m \gg n) and b \in \mathbb{R}^m, we aim to minimize
+Let \hat{A} \in \mathbb{R}^{m \times n} be a matrix (we assume that m \gg n) and b \in \mathbb{R}^m, we aim to minimize

-f(x) = \frac{1}{2} \|Ax - b\|^2_2 = \frac{1}{2} \sum_{i=1}^m (a_i^T x - b_i)^2,
+f(x) = \frac{1}{2} \|\hat{A}x - b\|^2_2 = \frac{1}{2} \sum_{i=1}^m (\hat{a}_i^T x - b_i)^2,

-where the a_i \in \mathbb{R}^n denote the rows of A.
+where the \hat{a}_i \in \mathbb{R}^n denote the rows of \hat{A}.

 Preconditioners

 We know, that the convergence bound of the CG applied for the problem depends on the condition number of the matrix.
-Note, that for the problem above we have the matrix A^T A and the condition number is squared after this operation (\kappa (X^T X) = \kappa^2 \left(X \right)).
+Note, that for the problem above we have the matrix \hat{A}^T \hat{A} and the condition number is squared after this operation (\kappa (X^T X) = \kappa^2 \left(X \right)).
 That is the reason, why we typically need to use preconditioners (read 12. for more details) with CG.

-The general idea of using preconditioners implies switchwing from solving Ax = b to MAx = Mb with hope, that \kappa \left( MA\right) \ll \kappa \left( A\right) or eigenvalues of MA are better clustered than those of A (note, that matrix A here is for the general case, here we have A^TA instead).
+The general idea of using preconditioners implies switchwing from solving Ax = b to MAx = Mb with hope, that \kappa \left( MA\right) \ll \kappa \left( A\right) or eigenvalues of MA are better clustered than those of A (note, that matrix A here is for the general case, here we have \hat{A}^T\hat{A} instead).

 This idea can also be viewed as coordinate change x = T \hat{x}, \; \hat{x} = T^{-1}x, which leads to the problem T^T A T \hat{x} = T^Tb.
 Note, that the spectrum of T^TAT is the same as the spectrum of MA.